 You can read more about our core values on our website as well as view an introductory video to our organisation.
 We also offer a generous benefits package from hybrid working to flexi hours and a fantastic pension scheme – check out our full benefits summary.

 CHS is an equal opportunities employer.
 We encourage diversity and are committed to creating an inclusive environment for all employees.
 We actively encourage applicants from all protected characteristics and are committed to providing any reasonable adjustments required during the application and assessment process, and upon joining us.

 How do I apply?

-For more details and to apply, please download the application pack from the CHS website which includes a full job description, a person specification and the link to application.
-The application pack is also attached below.
+For more details, please download the application pack which includes a full job description, person specification and link to application.

 Please note that CVs are not accepted.